semihtiryaki/semihtiryaki/README.md

 - 👋 Hi, I’m @semihtiryaki
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in Python and Php
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and Php
-- 💞️ I’m looking to collaborate on Java or Python
+- 💞️ I’m looking to collaborate on Php or Python
-- 📫 How to reach me semihtiryakitk@hotmail.com
+- 📫 How to reach me semihtiryakitk@gmail.com

 <!---
 semihtiryaki/semihtiryaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.